aiven/devportal/docs/products/kafka/kafka-connect/howto/debezium-source-connector-sql-server.rst

 * ``database.server.name``: the logical name of the database, dictates the prefix that will be used for Apache Kafka topic names.
 The resulting topic name will be the concatenation of the ``database.server.name`` and the table name.
 * ``tasks.max``: maximum number of tasks to execute in parallel.
 By default this is 1, the connector can use at most 1 task for each source table defined.
 Replace ``NR_TASKS`` with the amount of parallel task based on the number of input tables.
 * ``poll.interval.ms``: the frequency of the queries to the CDC tables.
+* ``database.history.kafka.topic``: the name of the Apache Kafka topic that will contain the history of schema changes.
 * ``database.history.kafka.bootstrap.servers``: points to the Aiven for Apache Kafka service where the connector is running and is needed to store :ref:`schema definition changes <connect_debezium_sql_server_schema_versioning>`
 * ``database.history.producer`` and ``database.history.consumer``: points to truststores and keystores pre-created on the Aiven for Apache Kafka node to handle SSL authentication